Skip to content Skip to footer

 Anita Matlock is the winemaking partner and co-owner of Wildwood Oak Winery, Yucaipa’s second-oldest winery.
 She and her husband, Tony, transformed their passion for wine into a professional encore career, officially becoming licensed and bonded in 2016.
 Together, they built a respected winery known for quality, craftsmanship, and a warm, community-centered approach.

-Deeply committed to education and sharing her knowledge, Anita has taught numerous workshops on a variety of wine-related topics, including winemaking, wine-tasting appreciation, and food-and-wine pairing.
+Deeply committed to education and knowledge-sharing, Anita has taught numerous workshops on a variety of wine-related topics, including winemaking, wine-tasting appreciation, and food-and-wine pairing.
 She earned the Wine & Spirit Education Trust (WSET) Level 3 Award in Wines with distinction, reflecting her dedication to continual learning and excellence in the field.

 Anita is also a Master Gardener through the University of California Cooperative Extension (UCCE), enabling her to provide research-based guidance on grape growing and home viticulture—expertise that has strengthened both her own winery and the broader local wine community.